dogweather/forkful/content/en/ruby/files-and-io/reading-a-text-file.md

   \ their\u2026"
 lastmod: '2024-03-13T22:45:00.567169-06:00'
 model: gpt-4-1106-preview
-summary: "Reading a text file means accessing the content of a file stored on disk\
+summary: Reading a text file means accessing the content of a file stored on disk through code.
-  \ through code.
-Programmers do it to process, analyze, or display data within their\u2026"
 title: Reading a text file
 weight: 22
 ---